 Results of National Youth Risk Behavior Survey

-Click Here for a Summary of all the Data from the 2019 YRBS study.
+Click Here for the CDC’s Summary of all the Data from the 2019 YRBS study.

 Results of the 2019 SAMHSA’s National Survey on Drug Use and Health: Lesbian, Gay, and Bisexual (LGB) Adults

 In 2019, SAMHSA’s (Substance Abuse and Mental Health Service Administration) National Survey on Drug Use and Health focused on patterns of substance use and mental illness among adults (age 18 and older) of different sexual orientations.
 Below is a summary of some of the results for LGB adults 18 yrs or older.

 Mental Illness and Substance Use Disorders- for those struggling with a substance use disorder, 1 in 2 struggled with illicit drugs, 3 in 5 struggled with alcohol use, and 1 in 6 struggled with both.

 Mental Illness- 2 in 5 had a serious mental illness

 Alcohol use disorder- 12% (546K) ages 18-25 and 11.8% (1.2M) for ages 26 or older.

 Opioid Misuse- 8.5% (389K) ages 18-25, and 10.1% (989K) ages 26 or older

 Serious mental illness among the LGB population ages 18-25 and 26-49 significantly increased since 2016.
 Major depressive episodes with severe impairment among LGB males (age 18-25) significantly increased compared to 2016.
 Same for women in this age group compared to 2018 statistics.
 Having a substance use disorder significantly increased suicide thoughts, plans, and attempts for LGB age 18 yrs or older (20% more had thoughts, 6.9% more had made a plan, and 5.4% more had attempted).2